OCR in Finance: How OCR Accounting Enahnces Financial Data Processing?

 1. Structured data document

-A structured data document is a document that has aspects that can be addressed for successful analysis.
-It has been structured into a formatted repository, which is commonly referred to as a database.
-It refers to any data that may be stored in a SQL database in the form of a table with rows and columns.
-They include relational keys and can be readily mapped into pre-designed fields.
+Structured data refers to any data that may be stored in an SQL database in the form of a table with rows and columns.
+It includes relational keys and can be readily mapped into pre-designed fields.

 How OCR works for structured data document processing